 Air sealing materials and diagnostic testing should meet all qualification criteria for program eligibility.
 The initial and final tested leakage rates should be performed in such a manner that the identified reductions can be properly discerned, particularly in situations where multiple building envelope measures may be implemented simultaneously.

 For example, if air sealing, duct sealing and insulation are all installed as a whole home retrofit, efforts should be made to isolate the CFM reductions of each measure.
 This may require performance of a blower door test between each measure installation.
-Alternatively, the baseline blower door test may be performed after the duct sealing is completed, then air sealing measures installed and the retrofit blower door test completed prior to installation of the new insulation.
+Alternatively, the baseline blower door test may be performed after the duct sealing is completed, then air sealing measures installed, and the retrofit blower door test completed prior to installation of the new insulation.

-In addition, savings are capped at 40% of the building’s heating/cooling load.Source 2
+Savings are capped at 40% of the building’s heating/cooling load.Source 2